NTTDATA-EMEA/dynatrace-sql-plugin/README.md

 ### MongoDB
 This plugin requires a MongoDB to store the JobData and JobResults
 ### ODBC Drivers
-This plugin uses the pyodbc module which relies on the OS ODBC Driver for the given Databases On Linux (or during the creation of a docker image) run installODBCDrivers.sh to get the drivers installed for MS-SQL, MySQL, Oracle and PostgreSQL
+This plugin uses the pyodbc module which relies on the OS ODBC Driver for the given Databases.
+On Linux (or during the creation of a docker image) run installODBCDrivers.sh to get the drivers installed for MS-SQL, MySQL, Oracle and PostgreSQL
 ## Installation